Busselton

 In terms of cultural diversity, Busselton records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Busselton's cultural diversity aligns with the wider region, with 85.0% of its population being citizens, 74.9% born in Australia, and 93.3% speaking English only at home.
-Christianity is the dominant religion in Busselton, comprising 48.7% of people.
-Islam is overrepresented compared to Rest of WA, with 1.8% of Busselton's population identifying as Muslim.
+Busselton's cultural diversity aligns with its wider region, as 85.0% of residents are citizens, 74.9% were born in Australia, and 93.3% speak English only at home.
+Christianity is the dominant religion, accounting for 48.7%.
+Islam is overrepresented at 1.8%, compared to 0.8% regionally.

 Frequently Asked Questions - Diversity